-I’m breaking all the food blog rules here and instead of a skinny salad on a Tuesday, i’m delivering the ultimate ricotta cookies to my face.
+I’m breaking all the food blog rules here and instead of a skinny salad on a Tuesday, i’m delivering the ultimate cookies to my face.
 I swear it almost feels like Christmas time is around the corner, especially with this gloomy, chilly weather madness.
 So why not bake some cookies I say…?

-Have I ever told you how much I love ricotta cheese ? teeheehee Don’t say !
+Have I ever told you how much I love ricotta cheese ? teeheehee Don’t say!

 Ricotta makes my kitchen go around, I’m about to whip up a batch of BatMan’s favorite ricotta meatballs in a bit.

-But first: Lemon Ricotta Cookies!
+But first things first: Lemon Ricotta Cookies!

 I told you I actually got out of bed on Saturday to make a batch, and yes i ate 3 of them while still warm, crispy around the edges and fluffy as a cloud in the middle, right after I brushed my teeth.
 Which begs the question: